 Fishermen ages 6 to 14 have their own event, the Kids’ Fishing Tourney, in November.
 Held the day after Thanksgiving, fishermen angle for trout, bass, flounder, spot and croaker.
 Participants can fish from the marina docks, a boat, in the surf, your private fishing hole or from the Maxwell Memorial Bridge.
 There’s no entry fee, but fishermen must supply their own rod, reel and tackle.
 Prizes are given for the largest fish in each category.

-Click here to view the January tide table.
+Click here for the August tide table.

 Click here for the September tide table.